-In some cases, jailers warn a detainee that phone calls are or might be monitored.
+In some cases, jailers warn an alleged criminal that phone calls are or might be monitored.
 That warning alone might indicate that telephone call between prisoners and their legal representatives may not be privileged.
 If a jailer monitors a call and overhears a prisoner make a destructive admission to the prisoner’s legal representative, the jailer can most likely affirm to the offender’s statement in court.
 Losing Your Right to Confidentiality: Welcoming Others to be Present.

 Sharing the Conversation with Others Later on.

 A blabbermouth criminal accused of a crime waive (give up) the confidentiality of lawyer-client interactions when they divulge those statements to somebody else (aside from a spouse, since a different benefit exists for spousal communications; most states also acknowledge a priest-penitent privilege).
 The accused have no expectation of privacy in discussions they reveal to others.

 The only person that you should discuss your criminal case with is your criminal attorney.
 You must also be mindful of your surroundings and circumstances so that you do not inadvertently divulge damaging information about your case to third parties.
 You should not tell your friends or family about your criminal case either.